oresttokovenko/oresttokovenko.github.io/_posts/2021-12-12-mysql-space-binlog.markdown

 | binlog.000084 | 1074135798 | No        |
 | binlog.000085 |  741190991 | No        |
 +---------------+------------+-----------+
+{% endhighlight %}

+I decided to remove them, to free up the space.
+To do so I did the following:

+{% highlight mysql %}
 > PURGE BINARY LOGS BEFORE NOW();

 > SHOW BINARY LOGS;